Symmetries and topological operators, on average: Symmetries in quenched disorder

 Anomalies (both continuous and discrete) are known to be invariant under RG flow thanks to their topological nature (typically associated to a Chern-Simons level taking value in a cohomology group, see e.g. \cite{Alvarez-Gaume:1984zlq,Kapustin:2014zva}).
 In particular, the value of the anomaly cannot depend on possible continuous parameters entering in the disorder distribution $P[h]$, such as $v$ in the Gaussian example \eqref{eq:gaussian}.
 By adiabatically changing such parameters, we can make the distribution arbitrarily peaked around $h=0$, in which case we effectively recover the pure theory.\footnote{For the gaussian case this is achieved by taking $v\rightarrow 0$.} We then expect that a 't Hooft anomaly \eqref{eq:thooftdisorder} associated to a disordered symmetry $G$ can only appear if the associated pure theory (before adding the disorder perturbation) had a 't Hooft anomaly for the same symmetry $G$.
 Moreover, the two anomalies must coincide.
 This can be easily verified for all anomalies which, from a path integral point of view, can be seen to derive from the non-invariance of the path integral measure \cite{Fujikawa:1979ay}.
 Starting from the left hand side of \eqref{eq:thooftdisorder} when $\lambda$ is infinitesimal, we perform a change of variable in the path integral in $Z[A^\lambda]$, which corresponds to an $x$-dependent transformation under $G$ such that $A^\lambda\rightarrow A$.
 As in pure theories, the non-invariance of the measure leads to the anomaly term.
 The derivative of the current coming from the action variation is cancelled by the explicit symmetry breaking term and we are left with the anomalous term only.
 Crucially, the latter does not depend on the disorder $h$ and hence we immediately get the infinitesimal version of the right hand side of \eqref{eq:thooftdisorder}, where $\alpha$ is exactly the same as in the underlying pure theory.
 If the anomaly vanishes, the disordered symmetry can be gauged by making the gauge field $A_\mu$ in \eqref{eq:ZADis} dynamical.

 We report in appendix \ref{sec:anomalies replica} an example of matching of 't Hooft anomalies between the pure and the disorder theories using the replica trick, which will be introduced in section \ref{sec: replica}, for the case of the $U(1)$ chiral anomaly in four dimensions.
+Notice that the same example already provides an anomaly matching constraint in a disordered theory.
+Indeed a given member of the ensemble is clearly gapped while after the average the resulting disorder theory must be gapless due to the 't Hooft anomaly.
+Since the disorder in this case is classically irrelevant this is not surprising.
+A less trivial example can be found in the $2$-dimensional version of the same model, where the same considerations apply but the disorder is classically marginal.